adamboroch/ServiceNowPlugin/README.md

 # ServiceNowPlugin
 ## ServiceNow CPM Plugin

-This is a CyberArk CPM API-based plugin for managing ServiceNow account passwords using the following operations.
+This is a CyberArk CPM API-based plugin for managing ServiceNow accounts passwords using the following operations.

 ## Supported Operations